Treating Head Lice

 Head lice are blood-sucking insects about the size of a sesame seed and tan to grayish-white in color.
 They attach themselves to the skin on the head and lay eggs (nits) in the hair.

-You can check for head lice or nits by parting the hair in several spots.
-Use a magnifying glass and a bright light to help spot them.
-Lice can move fast so it may be easier to spot the nits.
+According to Brown, you can check for head lice or nits by parting the hair in several spots.
+You can use a magnifying glass and a bright light to help spot them.
+Because head lice can move fast it may be easier to spot the nits.
 Nits can look like dandruff, but you can identify them by picking up a strand of hair close to the scalp and pulling your fingernail across the area where you suspect a nit.
-Dandruff will come off easily, but nits will stay firmly attached to the hair.
+Dandruff will come off easily, but nits will stay firmly attached to the hair, Brown explains.

 Steps for Safe Use